 (c) suspend the operation of the decision and remit the case to the Commission for further hearing and determination.

-(6) Where the Full Bench varies a decision under subsection (5)(b) the decision as so varied shall be in terms which could have been awarded by the Commission that gave the decision.
+(6) Where the Full Bench varies a decision under subsection (5)(b) the decision as so varied must be in terms which could have been awarded by the Commission that gave the decision.

 (6a) The Full Bench is not to remit a case to the Commission under subsection (5)(c) unless it considers that it is unable to make its own decision on the merits of the case because of lack of evidence or for other good reason.